 2. University Application: Complete the online application at Cal State Apply.
-There is a $70 application fee.

 3. Transcripts: You must have a cumulative GPA of 3.0 overall or a 2.75 GPA in your last 60 units to be admitted and be in good academic standing.
 Official transcripts must be submitted in person or by mail to Graduate Admissions and the Credential Office at:

 Office of Graduate Admissions

 *Official transcripts from all colleges/universities attended.

 *Only official bachelor

 IMPORTANT!
 You should request all transcripts sent directly to your home address, once you have gathered all transcripts you may submit them to both offices separately.
 The department does not accept electronic transcripts, however, the university does accept electronic copies of transcripts for your University file.
 Have transcripts for your University application send directly from the institution to firstname.lastname@example.org.